AUTCOM

 Medicaid pays for 78% of personal care services.
 It is the primary source of health and long-term community supports for about 1/3 of individuals with disabilities in the US.
 More than one in five people receiving Medicaid are people with disabilities.
 Current funding through Medicaid is clearly insufficient with over 700,000 people on waiting lists for Medicaid-supported HCBS.
 Proposed cuts that would reduce the underfunded Medicaid program by 2.3 trillion dollars would make it even more difficult for people with disabilities to receive necessary healthcare and community supports.

-For more information on the importance of Medicaid for autistic individuals and others with disabilities and for advocating for Medicaid see:
+Go here to view a list of resources and links to learn more about the importance of Medicaid for autistic individuals and others with disabilities and for advocating for Medicaid, along with other helpful links and news articles.